FBBL/fbbl/README.md

 - more tests
 - code documentation

-Pull requests are always welcome!
+## Contributions
+Contributions are always welcome!
+Fork the repository and make a pull requests to the develop branch.